3Dcool/Type.gg/README.md

 Thanks for using the Type.gg Executor.

-To use this executor, use must have Python Idle installed to run this.
-Then open with, python idle.
+To use this executor, use must have Python Launcher installed to run this.
+Then open with, Python Launcher to use the executor.

+By: Siri#0003 on discord.